 We are extremely pleased to have joined One Percent For The Planet on July 1, 2008.
 As such, we donate at least 1% of total revenues (in other words, “off the top,” not just 1% of profit, which would be next to nothing!) to environmental causes.
 This is in addition to all the work we do on behalf of, and donations we make to, our non-environmental Official Charities, Challenged Athletes Foundation and Major Taylor Association.

-1% For The Planet is a growing global movement of over 1300 companies (and counting) that donate 1% of their sales to a network of over 1,600 environmental organizations (and counting) worldwide.
+1% For The Planet is a growing global movement of over 2000 companies (and counting) that donate 1% of their sales to a network of thousands of environmental organizations worldwide.
 We are pleased and proud to be in such good company!
 More info at www.onepercentfortheplanet.org.

 Bald Head Island Conservancy